Urfa Sanjak

 The Urfa Sanjak (Urfa Sancağı), previously known as Sanjak of Birejik, was a prefecture (sanjak) of the Ottoman Empire, located in modern-day Turkey and Syria.
 The city of Urfa was the Sanjak's capital.

 History

-In the 16th century, members of the Kurdish Reşwan is reported to have lived also in the Urfa sankak.
-Urfa was part of Syria according to the Treaty of Sèvres; but with the success of Turkish War of Independence, the sandals of Maraş, Antep and Urfa of the former Halep Eyalet remained in Turkey after 1921.
-Also, Antakya and İskenderun kazas of Halep Sanjak in one were separated as the Republic of Hatay in 1938.
-The republic joined to Turkey in 1939.
+In the 17th century, members of the Reşwan Kurdish tribe are reported to have settled in the Urfa sanjak.
+Due to its significant population of Bedouin Arabs, Urfa was part of Syria according to the Treaty of Sèvres; but with the success of Kuva-yi Milliye forces during Turkish War of Independence, the sanjaks of Maraş, Antep and Urfa of the former Halep Eyalet remained in Turkey after 1921.
+Also, Antakya and İskenderun kazas of Halep Sanjak in one were separated from Syria as the Republic of Hatay in 1938.
+The republic was eventually merged with Turkey in 1939.

 Subdistricts

 The sanjak was made up of five districts (kazas):